Recent Examples of fennel from the Web

 Slice up the honeydew and some fennel and introduce them to each other.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'fennel.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Did You Know?

-Perennial or biennial aromatic herb (Foeniculum vulgare) of the parsley family, native to southern Europe and Asia Minor and widely cultivated.
-The greenish brown to yellowish brown oblong oval seeds smell and taste similar to anise.
-The seeds and extracted oil are used for scenting soaps and perfumes and for flavouring candies, liqueurs, medicines, and foods, particularly pastries, sweet pickles, and fish.
-The thickened base of Florence fennel (F. vulgare dulce) is eaten as a vegetable.
+A perennial aromatic herb of the parsley family, fennel is native to southern Europe and Asia Minor and cultivated in the US, Britain, and temperate areas of Eurasia.
+The blanched shoots are eaten as a vegetable.
+The greenish brown to yellowish brown oblong-oval seeds smell and taste similar to anise.
+The seeds and extracted oil are used for scenting soaps and perfumes and for flavoring candies, liqueurs, medicines, and foods, particularly pastries, sweet pickles, and fish.